api3dao/oev-docs/docs/oev/overview/oev-auctioneer.md

    time.
 3. Ensure the bidder has not initiated a withdrawal.
 This prevents withdrawing the deposit just before the bid award.
-Note that it does not matter if the bid was placed before the withdrawal.
-If there is a withdraw initiated all bidder's bids are ignored.
+Note that it does not matter if the bid was placed before the withdrawal - if there is a withdraw initiated all bidder's bids are ignored.

 Auctioneer fetches the required information from the OevAuctionHouse contract.